The impacts of rainforest deforestation in Malaysia

 Local Climate Change

 Forests have been termed the “air conditioners” of the landscape because they keep things cool by evaporating water.
 The evaporated water forms clouds, which also contribute to cooling.
-If evaporation is not happening then a lot of the energy that’s coming from the sun goes into raising temperatures instead.
+If evaporation is not happening, then much of the sun’s energy goes into raising temperatures instead.

-The clouds reflect a lot of the radiation of the sun back into space and are a source of rainfall.
+The clouds reflect a lot of the sun’s radiation back into space and are a source of rainfall.
 So when tropical forests are felled, local temperatures tend to rise, and rainfall patterns change, becoming less reliable and more extreme.

 The Decline of Indigenous Tribes